Debt and your home: Can an unsecured creditor take my house?

 Can you get a mortgage when you're in debt?

-Getting a lender to agree to give you a mortgage when you're in debt can be extremely difficult, but it's not impossible.
-How smooth the process will be for you, however, depends on your individual circumstances and whether you're in a debt solution.
+Getting a lender to agree to give you a mortgage when you're in debt can be extremely difficult, but it's certainly not impossible.
+How smooth the process will be for you, however, depends on your individual circumstances and whether you're in a debt solution to repay the debt.

-Because mortgage lenders just want to know that you can make your payments in full and on time, being in debt may actually help your chances of getting a mortgage if you can prove you're making regular repayments.
+Most mortgage lenders just want to be reassured that you can make your payments in full and on time, so being in debt solution might actually help your chances of getting a mortgage as it proves you're actively repaying your debt.

-Here are some of the factors that will be taken into account when you apply for a mortgage with debt:
+Here are some other factors that will be taken into account when you apply for a mortgage with debt:

 Debt-to-income ratio

-Generally, the lower your debt-to-income ratio, the more confident a lender will be to enter into a credit agreement with you, and the better chance you'll have of being approved for a mortgage.
-Most mortgage lenders favour a debt-to-income ratio of 35% or less.
+Generally, the lower your debt-to-income ratio, the more confident a lender will be in entering into a credit agreement with you and the better chance you'll have of being approved for a mortgage.
+Most mortgage lenders favour a debt-to-income ratio of at least 35% or less.

 Expenses

-For example, if you can prove you've reduced or eliminated discretionary expenses, such as hobbies, entertainment, and dining out, this can demonstrate that you have a responsible attitude towards debt repayment and are committed to dealing with your debts effectively.
+For example, if you can prove you've reduced or eliminated discretionary expenses, such as takeaways and nights out, this can demonstrate that you have a responsible attitude towards debt repayment and are committed to dealing with your debts effectively.

 Credit rating

-One of the first factors a lender will look at when you apply for a mortgage is your credit rating.
-This is a three-digit number that is based on your credit history and determines your 'creditworthiness' or, in other words, the likelihood that you'll repay the money borrowed.
+Another important factor that is considered when you apply for a mortgage is your credit rating.
+This is a three-digit number based on your credit history that determines your 'creditworthiness' (the likelihood that you'll repay money borrowed).

 There is a solution for you